shawntabrizi/rust-state-machine/src/32/template/README.md

 The `BTreeMap` is again the best tool to use for storing data in this Pallet.
 However, you will notice that the construction of the storage is a bit different than before.
 Rather than having a map from accounts to some data, we will actually map the content we want to claim to the user who owns it.

-This construction of `content -> account` allows an account to be the owner of multiple different claims, but having each claim only be owned by one user.
+This construction of `content -> account` allows an account to be the owner of multiple different claims, while having each claim only owned by one user.

 ## Create Your Pallet